1. About Fybogel

 What if I take too much?

-Taking too much Fybogel by accident is unlikely to harm you.
+Taking too much Fybogel is unlikely to harm you.
 If this happens, drink plenty of water.

 If you're worried, talk to your doctor or pharmacist for advice.